angelayuxh/ece1724-rusty-benchmarks/README.md

 cargo run --release --bin=index -- ../test-inputs/index.txt -o=output.txt -a=parallel
 ```

 A user can provide custom inputs by modifying the provided files.
 The files are structured in a fairly intuitive way.
-To see the precise input specification for any benchmark, see the PBBS benchmark list [S].
+To see the precise input specification for any benchmark, see the PBBS benchmark list [21].

 ## 5. Reproducibility Guide